rizavi-enterprises/mariakube/README.md

 By following this guide, you'll learn how to deploy these components and even create your first "MariaKube" app—a Flask app that interacts with MariaDB.

 ## ✅ Prerequisites
-Before you begin, ensure you have the following:

-A Linux VM (e.g., on Google Cloud, AWS, or locally).
+A Linux VM

-At least 2 vCPUs and 4 GB of RAM (recommended for smooth operation).

-Docker installed (for building the Flask app).

-A container registry account (e.g., Docker Hub) for hosting the Flask app image.
+At least 2 vCPUs and 4 GB of RAM for smooth operation Docker installed and a container registry account (e.g., Docker Hub) for hosting the Flask app image.

-Basic familiarity with Kubernetes and YAML files.

 ## 📂 Repository Structure

 .
 ├── k3s/                          # Instructions for setting up k3s